| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 'level': The confidence level used for estimating parameter confidence intervals.

-This function estimates the percentiles of weighted time series observations.
+This function estimates the percentiles of weighted time series cases or incidences.
 The output contains the percentiles from the fitted distribution.

 weighted_observations |